Menu

 You need the tests TGAB and TPOAB to confirm if you have Hashimoto’s.
 Read more here and here.

-9. It’s OK to Have Bad Days
+9. It’s OK to Have Tough Days

-Thyroid disease is not easy to live with.
+Thyroid disease is often not easy to live with.
 It’s OK to struggle, it’s OK to admit that you can’t do as much as you used to.
 It’s OK to grieve.

-Thyroid flare up days are also very real.
+Thyroid flare ups are also very real.

 Try to get family, friends and work colleagues to understand that with this new diagnosis, you may struggle sometimes, be forgetful or not feel up to things, however you are not to blame.
 (See a book written for the loved ones of a thyroid patient here.)